CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Dictionaries/set-item/set-items-with-value-block-3.md

 The [Dictionary][Dictionary Property] to set all matching items in.

-Items are considered matching if they have one of the specified [Values][Values Property].
+Items are considered matching if they have the specified [Value][Value Property].

 [Dictionary][Dictionary Property] can be any [IDictionary][]&lt;[TKey][], [TItem][]&gt;, where [TKey][] represents the type of keys used to lookup items in the [Dictionary][Dictionary Property], and [TItem][] represents the type of items in the [Dictionary][Dictionary Property].